Posts and comments are records

 - a reminder that using social media for agency business activities is generating a Commonwealth record

-- the information and records management responsibilities of content creators, web administrators, ICT staff, communications staff and records management staff
+- the information management responsibilities of content creators, communications staff, web administrators and information technology professionals

 - a statement highlighting the importance of taking ownership for content and assigning responsibility for managing records

-- clearly defined information and records management requirements and protocols for collaborative social media sites which are hosted by one or more agencies
+- clearly defined information management requirements and protocols for collaborative social media sites which are hosted by one or more agencies

-- information and records management practices for social media, such as how records will be captured and how often
+- information management practices for social media, such as how records will be captured and how often

-- contact details for the agency or department's records management unit and a link to the records management policy for more assistance and advice.
+- the role of your agency’s information management unit and a link to the information management policy for more assistance and advice.

 Remember to update your agency's information management policy to include the management of social media records.
-The content of the two policies must complement one another and be linked to ensure they are updated and maintained together.
+Both policies must complement each other, and be maintained to ensure they are consistent in their requirements and obligations for staff.

 When planning the content of your agency's social media policy, we recommend that you: